 Water-damaged loose paper sheets like certificates and licenses are easier to restore using document drying techniques.
 Dry loose paper sheets individually by using the air-flow method, either through a low-powered hand blower or through a dehumidifier.

-When handling loose paper sheets extra care should be employed to prevent further damage like tears or smudges.
-Dirt and grime, particularly if the water damage were caused by floods, can be removed using clean water.
-Each sheet can be layered out on paper towels to dry using an air blower.
-However, it should be noted by homeowners attempting the restoration process to use only plain paper towels and avoid using towels with ink prints on the surface.
+Employ extra care when handling loose paper sheets to prevent further damage like tears or smudges.
+Remove dirt and grime using clean water, particularly if the water damage is caused by a flood.
+Layer each sheet on paper towels to dry using an air blower.
+However, note to use only plain paper towels and avoid using towels with ink prints on the surface.

-Loose paper documents and small compilations can also be restored in bulk through the freeze drying methods.
+Restore in bulk loose paper documents and small compilations through the freeze drying methods.
 Professional restoration companies have sophisticated equipment particularly for the vacuum freeze drying process.
-On the other hand, wet documents can be frozen using standard household freezers, and thawing at a later time.
+On the other hand, freeze wet documents using standard household freezers, and thawing at a later time.

 Call Flood Auckland on 09-489 5599